 - Upload the theme zip file named incubator.zip

 - Click "Activate"

 If this method fails we recommend uploading the theme via FTP.
 Open your FTP client, move to your WordPress installation path /wp-content/themes and upload the unziped incubator folder.

 After the upload is complete navigate to Appearance > Themes and activate the theme.

 Incubator's main download folder includes a child theme.
 A WordPress child theme allows you to apply custom code changes to your site.
 Using a child theme ensures your customizations will not be overwritten, even if you update the parent theme.

-Updating the theme
+Updating the theme - Auto-update feature

 In this section we will cover the steps required to get auto-updates for the theme.